AstrobioMike/AstrobioMike.github.io/amplicon/workflow_ex.md

 <br>

 # Analysis in R
-This portion assumes you already have some baseline experience with R – meaning we won't be breaking down any syntax or going over any basics of R here (that's presented elsewhere).
-But even if you don't have any experience with R yet, you'll still be able to follow along here and run everything, you'll just be on your own as far as figuring out how the code works.
+This portion assumes you already have some baseline experience with R, if you aren't familiar with R at all yet it's probably a good idea to run through the [R basics page](/R/basics).
+But even if you don't have any experience with R yet, you'll still be able to follow along here and run everything.
 A full R script of everything done here is available in the "R_working_dir" subdirectory called "amplicon_example_analysis.R" that can be opened in RStudio if you prefer to follow along with that rather than copying and pasting commands from here.
-Either way, this isn't about the R code (right now), it's just about the analysis.
+Either way, this part isn't really about the R code (right now), it's just about the analysis.

 ## Setting up our working environment
 To get started let's open up RStudio.
 This portion assumes you have some baseline experience with R already.
 If you don't, you'll still be able to follow along and piece things together set our current working directory to where we just left our new files, and install the packages we'll need (if you have trouble with any of these, there is more info to follow):